-- Make an appointment with an admissions advisor.
+1. Make an appointment with an enrollment advisor.

-Students who completed university coursework outside of the United States must submit transcripts that have been fully translated and evaluated.
-Transcripts should come directly from the issuing institution, and should be sent to:
+Students who completed university coursework outside of the United States must submit official transcripts that have been fully evaluated and translated, if applicable, with course syllabi.
+Transcripts should come directly from the issuing institution: Please have transcripts addressed to the following address:

 United States University

 USU will accept electronic transcripts from the sending institution via secured network: e.g., Student Clearinghouse, Parchment, etc. Please use the Office of the Registrar’s email address to send transcripts: firstname.lastname@example.org.

 NOTE: Official transcripts are recommended to ensure all evaluations are completed and applied accordingly. **